-- 5 In the Selection list inside the Settings window for Information 1, click edge 39. - 6 In the Mesh toolbar, click Measure 🚞.
+- 5 In the Selection list inside the Settings window for Information 1, click edge 39.

-The Messages window displays the length of the edge, which is 8.3282e-4 m- that is, $8.3282\cdot10^{-4}$ m or about 0.033 inch.
+The Messages window displays the length of the edge, which is 8.3282e-4 m - that is, $8.3282\cdot10^{-4}$ m or about 0.033 inches.
 All edges in the list have the same length, and all are found on the spokes of the wheel.
 Now that you know the length of these remaining short edges, you can go back and modify the tolerance for Remove Details so that these edges can also be deleted.
 But first, examine the second Information node.